equinor/appsec-fundamentals-authn-authz-cs/admin/readme.md

   * Decide on changes, create issues/tasks on board for updates
   * Delete groups output of exercises from course Slack channel?
 * Within 2 weeks after
   * ⚡️ Run scripts to identify EQ AAD Objects
+    * Log in with `azure-cli` before running the script
+    * Run `appreg_cleanup.py` to get a list of app registrations with owners
+    * Verify recipients from output
-  * Send reminder about cleaning up
+  * Send reminder about cleaning up with (set owners-email as BCC).
+Template below
-  * ⚡️ Remind about joining #appsec
+  * ⚡️ Remind about joining`#appsec` on Slack

 ### Invitation proposal ⚡️